hylu-dev/hylu-blog/content/posts/2024/shadow-detection-with-render-textures/index.md

 The problem with the system at this point is that all lighting is treated the same.
 There is no sense of which light is which and no way to ignore some lights while listening for others.

 A solution that I came up with is to encode the lights in RGB depending on what layer they're on and write that onto the render texture instead of just plain white for every light.
 The issue now is that so far, I've been using URP **lit shaders** to render the light shadows and just reweighting the colors until I got a *correct* enough map.
 I need to make use of several URP libraries to get per-lighting info in code so that leaves my with **unlit shaders** where I have to calculate lighting manually.

+Below you can see the main portion of the shader which does all the light and shadow calculation using the needed URP functions.
+For light layers, I pull the data off of the `Light` struct for both the directional and additional lights.

 ```cpp
 // LightShadowRGBLayerEncoded.shader